brave/brave-ads-docs/docs/account-management/billing.md

 ---

 # Billing
 Brave Ads are available to be purchased via various different pricing models.
-Brave Ads are available to be purchased via various different pricing models.
 By default, all ad campaigns globally will be billed in USD, however, other options are available.

 |   |   |
 |---|---|